alex-alina/run-tracker-app/README.md

 ## Description

-This is the client for a Run Tracker App.
-When users click **Start** they are sent to a **Users' List**.
+This is the client for a Running Tracker App.
+When users click **Go to group stats** they are sent to a **Users' List** that displays each user's longest run.

 When a user clicks on their name, they are sent to their Runs' Status page, where they can add or delete entries.

-The goal of this project was to build a SPA to track users runs taken at different dates and display them in a list and a graph.
+The goal of this project was to build a responsive SPA to track users runs taken at different dates and display them in a list and a graph.

 **Project's status: WIP**